Olex2/Olex2Manual/commands/mode_fit.md

 >A fit [-s]

->B Allows fitting selected group (moving and rotating in 3D).
+>B Allows fitting of selected group (moving and rotating in 3D).

->C -s: a new group is created at the fitted location and the occupancy of this and the original group is constrained to be 1
+>C -s: a new group is created at the fitted location.
+The occupancy of this and the original group is constrained to be 1.